 - Eligible companies within the Carbonell Award area may co-produce with other regional theaters throughout the state and nation and/or with outside production entities.

-- The production must have local involvement from within the tri-county area to be eligible for Carbonell consideration.
+- The production must have local involvement from within the tri-county area (Miami-Dade, Broward, and Palm Beach counties) to be eligible for Carbonell consideration.